InfraLore/make_for_devops/chapters/20-the_future_of_make_in_devops.md

 # Chapter 20 - The Future of Make in DevOps

 \chaptersubtitle{Looking ahead at emerging technologies, evolving practices, and how Make continues to provide value in a changing landscape.}

-Make is 48 years old.
+Make is decades old.
 In technology terms, that's ancient—older than the personal computer, older than the internet, older than most programming languages you use daily.
-Yet here we are, in 2026, discussing how this aging tool remains relevant in modern DevOps practices dominated by containers, cloud platforms, and AI-assisted development.
+Yet here we are, discussing how this aging tool remains relevant in modern DevOps practices dominated by containers, cloud platforms, and AI-assisted development.

 This longevity isn't nostalgia or inertia.
 Make endures because it solves a problem that keeps recurring: **how do we make complex workflows discoverable and executable?** Every few years, the specific technologies change—from C compilation to container builds, from FTP deployments to Kubernetes rollouts—but the fundamental need remains constant.

 As we look toward the future of DevOps, several questions emerge: How will Make fit into increasingly cloud-native and AI-augmented workflows?
 What new patterns will emerge as infrastructure becomes more complex?
 How will the role of executable documentation evolve?
 And most importantly, what can we learn from Make's decades of success that applies to whatever tools come next?

 This final chapter explores these questions, not to predict the future with certainty, but to think about how the principles we've learned throughout this book—discoverability, executable documentation, reducing cognitive load—will continue to matter regardless of which specific technologies dominate.

 ## The Unchanging Problems